CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 └── coriolis: Nothing
 ```

-## Buoyancy as a tracer
+## BuoyancyModels as a tracer

 To directly evolve buoyancy as a tracer simply pass `buoyancy = BuoyancyTracer()` to the model
 constructor.
-Buoyancy `:b` must be included as a tracer, for example,
+BuoyancyModels `:b` must be included as a tracer, for example,

 ```jldoctest buoyancy
 julia> model = IncompressibleModel(grid=grid, buoyancy=BuoyancyTracer(), tracers=(:b))